-XAMPP is a software package which is a bundle of apache, mysql and ftp package.
-You always need to use it when you develop php + mysql application.
-It is easy to use on Windows, but when i use it on Mac OS, i meet some errors, this article will tell you how to install, start, stop XAMPP on Mac OS and fix all these errors.
+XAMPP is a software package that is a bundle of apache, MySQL, and FTP packages.
+You always need to use it when you develop a PHP + MySQL application.
+It is easy to use on Windows, but when I use it on Mac OS, I meet some errors, this article will tell you how to install, start, stop XAMPP on Mac OS and fix all these errors.

 1. How To Install, Start, Stop XAMPP On Mac OS.

-First you should download the XAMPP installer for Mac OS.
-If you find the XAMPP official website https://www.apachefriends.org/ can not be accessed, you can search keyword XAMPP in https://sourceforge.net. and download it there.
+- First, you should download the XAMPP installer for Mac OS.
+If you find the XAMPP official website https://www.apachefriends.org/ can not be accessed, you can search the keyword XAMPP at https://sourceforge.net. and download it there.

-After download XAMPP mac os version, double click it to install it.
-After install, you can start it by click XAMPP icon in finder /Applications folder.
+- After you download the XAMPP mac os version, double clicks it to install it.
+After install, you can start it by clicking the XAMPP icon in the Finder /Applications folder.

-After click XAMPP icon, it will display below popup window.
-Click Start button to start both apache, mysql and ftp server as service.
-Click Stop button to stop it.
+- After clicking the XAMPP icon, it will display the below popup window.
+Click the Start button to start both Apache, MySQL, and FTP server as services.
+Click the Stop button to stop it.

-After click Start button, you can see the server status and server IP Address at the top area of above window.
-Please remember the ip address.
-The server is running in an embed linux server, and the server ip is just the ip address.
+- After clicking the Start button, you can see the server status and server IP Address at the top area of the above XAMPP window.
+Please remember the IP address.
+The server is running in an embedded Linux server, and the server IP is just the IP address.

-Click the Go to Application button will show you the XAMPP dashboard in a popup web browser.
-Click the Open Terminal button will open a terminal and login to the embedded linux server with root user.
+- Click the Go to Application button will show you the XAMPP dashboard in a popup web browser.
+Click the Open Terminal button will open a terminal and login to the embedded Linux server with the root user.

-If you want to know where the XAMPP files is installed, you can click the Volumes tab in above XAMPP manager window, then click the Mount button to mount the /opt/lampp directory on XAMPP linux server to local Mac OS, then click Explore button to open XAMPP install folder in popup local Mac finder window.
-You can copy your WordPress website source files into the htdocs folder to browse it in web browser.
+- If you want to know where the XAMPP files are installed, you can click the Volumes tab in the above XAMPP manager window, then click the Mount button to mount the /opt/lampp directory on the XAMPP Linux server to local Mac OS, then click Explore button to open XAMPP install folder in popup local Mac Finder window.
+You can copy your WordPress website source files into the htdocs folder to browse the WordPress website in a web browser.

 2.How To Fix Can Not Access XAMPP Apache Dashboard Use Localhost Error.

-In past, after start XAMPP, we usually access it’s dashboard web page use url http://localhost/dashboard/.
-But when i use this url, it can not open the page.
-This is because we are not running web browser in XAMPP embed linux server, we access it in Mac OS.
+- But when I use the above URL, it can not open the page.
+This is because we are not running a web browser in XAMPP embed Linux server, we access it in Mac OS.

-To access XAMPP apache dashboard, you should use the XAMPP embed Linux server’s ip to replace localhost like this, http://192.168.64.2/dashboard/.
+- To access the XAMPP apache dashboard, you should use the XAMPP embed Linux server’s IP to replace localhost like this, http://192.168.64.2/dashboard/.

 3.How To Fix Can Not Connect To MySQL Server With Root User Error.

-But when you use XAMPP linux server’s ip 192.168.64.2 as the Hostname and use root user with empty password, it will popup another error dialog which said Failed to Connect to MySQL at 192.168.64.2:3306 with user root, Access denied for user ‘root’@’192.168.64.1’ (using password: NO).
-You can read article How To Resolve Access Denied For User ‘root’@’localhost’ (using Password: Yes) When Connect MySQL Database to fix this, but we had also list the short steps about how to fix it as below.
+- But when you use the XAMPP Linux server’s IP ( for example 192.168.64.2) as the Hostname and use the root user with an empty password, it will popup another error dialog which said Failed to Connect to MySQL at 192.168.64.2:3306 with user root, Access denied for user ‘root’@’192.168.64.1’ (using password: NO).
+You can read the article How To Resolve Access Denied For User ‘root’@’localhost’ (using Password: Yes) When Connect MySQL Database to fix this, but we had also listed the short steps about how to fix it as below.

-To fix this error, you should click the Open Terminal button in XAMPP manager window, then follow below steps to resolve it.
+- To fix this error, you should click the Open Terminal button in the XAMPP manager window, then follow the below steps to resolve it.

 [email protected]:/# mysql -u root -p Enter password: Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 9 Server version: 10.3.16-MariaDB Source distribution Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 MariaDB [(none)]>

-- Select all host and user name from mysql.user table use select sql command like below.
-We can see that the root user can only connect to the embedded mysql server on localhost, and the localhost is the XAMPP linux server, but MySQL workbench is running on the Mac OS.
+select host, user from mysql.user;to show all hosts and users from the table mysql.user like below.
+We can see that the root user can only connect to the embedded MySQL server on localhost, and the localhost is the XAMPP embedded Linux server, but MySQL workbench is running on the Mac OS.
 So you should grant root user access permission to the MySQL server from any machine with ‘%’ as the host value.

 MariaDB [(none)]> select host, user from mysql.user; +-----------+-------+ | host | user | +-----------+-------+ | 127.0.0.1 | root | | ::1 | root | | localhost | | | localhost | pma | | localhost | root | +-----------+-------+ 6 rows in set (0.001 sec)

-- But generally, allow root user access MySQL server from any machine is not safety, so we had better create another MySQL user account and make it to connect to MySQL server from any machine remotely.
+- But generally, allow the root user to access the MySQL server from any machine is not safety, so we had better create another MySQL user account and make it to connect to MySQL server from any machine remotely.

 CREATE USER 'jerry'@'%' IDENTIFIED BY 'jerry';